No state better represents the bankruptcy of left-wing energy policy than California.

-In prioritizing environmental concerns over energy cost and security, it has had made itself woefully unattractive to businesses.
+In prioritizing environmental concerns over energy costs and security, it has had made itself woefully unattractive to businesses.
 Californian taxpayers are left to pick up the tab.
 The once Golden State stands as a sad example of how not to do energy policy.

 A solidly Democratic state, President Barack Obama’s party has had almost free rein in California for more than a decade.

 While California’s population and gasoline consumption have increased nearly 50 percent since the mid 1980s, the number of refineries producing gasoline in the state has since dropped from 32 to fourteen.
 As a result, oil companies import an estimated 3.5 million gallons of gasolines every day to meet demand.

 The immediate drop in gasoline production followed Chevron’s decision to shut an oil pipeline that delivers crude to Bay Area refiners.

-In one regard, legislators are not to blame.
+In one regard, lawmakers are not to blame.
 California is considered a “fuel island” because there are hardly any pipelines that link it with nearby oil-producing states.
-Virtually all petroleum imports arrive by sea which take between ten days and six weeks to arrive.
+Virtually all petroleum imports arrive by sea, which take between ten days and six weeks to arrive.

-Moreover, the state requires the cleanest burning gasoline in the world which makes fuel production far more expensive than in the rest of the country.
+Moreover, the state requires the cleanest burning gasoline in the world, which makes fuel production far more expensive than in the rest of the country.

 Even there, it lives on borrowed time.
 The state has imposed a moratorium on offshore drilling leases.
 Production continues only on existing leases, from existing platforms.

-CNBC ranks the state among the least business friendly in the union.
-California’s fortieth place is largely due to easy access to capital and high level of innovation in Silicon Valley but the cost of doing business is higher only in Hawaii and Massachusetts.
+CNBC ranks the state among the least business-friendly in the union.
+California’s fortieth place is largely due to easy access to capital and high levels of innovation in Silicon Valley, but the cost of doing business is higher only in Hawaii and Massachusetts.

 Survey respondents uniformly declared that the state’s regulators are hostile to them.
 “No one in his right mind would start a new manufacturing concern here,” said one Californian CEO.

-Absent political change, further decline seems inevitable.
+Absent political change, decline seems inevitable.
 Californians better prepare for more disruptions and shortages in the near future and long lines at the pump.